Pfern/OSODOS/docs/VERSIONING/README.md

 still makes enough sense so that you can then work through it and accept or reject all suggested changes.

+### Cloud solutions for collaborative writing
-Needless to say, this way of managing change in a manuscript is not very satisfying.
+Needless to say, the off-line way of managing change in a Word is not very satisfying.
 Numerous approaches exist for collaborating on manuscripts "in the cloud" instead, but each has its own advantages and drawbacks.
 At time of writing, the following approaches can be helpful at least in some stages of manuscript drafting: